 It's important to realise that these days your chances of securing that job of a lifetime depend on much more than your qualifications and CV.
 Your digital reputation is crucial.
 So, whether it's to support your career or simply to prevent your friends thinking you're an idiot and deleting you, watch what you post on social networks such as Twitter and Facebook, particularly when you're somewhat worse for wear.
 Here are some tips on protecting your online reputation, too.

 Over time your PC will pick up all sorts of dust, grime and other yucky stuff, which is not only a bit gross, but it can cause the computer to overheat and slow down performance.
 Clean up your act!
 This one might involve you getting out of bed, but your efforts will be rewarded as your flagging PC is put back on track.
-Also see how to clean your laptop's cooling fans.
+Also see how to speed up Windows 10 and how to speed up a PC or laptop.

 Out with the old and in with the new.
 If you're still using Windows Vista, 7 or 8, you're either very patient or you just don't know that life doesn't have to be like this.
 Windows 10 is Microsoft's flagship operating system, and you don't need to buy a new PC or laptop to enjoy it.
 We help you decide whether you should upgrade to Windows 10 - and if you want to give it a try, here's how to install Windows 10.